Kissi penny: Production

 Kissi pennies were made by smiths in the form of long rods, with a "T" on one end (called nling or "ear"), and a sort of blade, not unlike a hoe on the other end (called kodo or "foot").
-They ranged in length from about 6 (15 cm) to as long as 16 inches (40 cm).
-A score of oranges could be bought for two, or a bunch of bananas.
+They ranged in length from about 6 (15 cm) to as much as 16 inches (40 cm).
+A score of oranges or a bunch of bananas could be bought for two.
 Because each one had relatively small value, they were often gathered into bundles (usually of 20).
-Prices compiled in the early twentieth century, for example put the cost of a cow at 100 bundles, while bride price might be 200 bundles, and slaves, while the domestic slave trade was still working, might sell for 300 bundles.
+Prices compiled in the early twentieth century put the cost of a cow, for example, at 100 bundles (around 2,000 total "pennies"), while bride price might be 200 bundles, and a slave, while the domestic slave trade was still operating, might sell for 300 bundles.

 Religious use

 Even after they were discontinued for use as currency, Kissi pennies continued to be employed in the society of the region, for example, as tokens of completing rituals in the Poro and Sande Societies; as bridewealth, and also to be placed on tombs and graves, where they were believed to channel the souls of the dead.
 At some point, the currency acquired spiritual aspects, perhaps because of its use in graves, and as a result, when a penny broke it was considered without value until a Zoe, or religious practitioner, repaired it in a special ceremony.
 It was this feature that led to it being called "money with a soul."

 European travelers regarded them as a curious form of primitive money, and as a result many were collected and deposited in museums.
 They continue to be sold on art and curio markets, as well as among numismatists to the present day.